Imagine There are No Countries

-Now I understand there will be an overwhelming amount of regulation issues that have to go with the creation of a world lottery.
+Now I understand there will be an overwhelming amount of regulatory issues that have to go with the creation of a world lottery.
 It would create a tremendous amount of arguments about who’s going to be in charge, where the money would be allocated and how exactly the world would police a system like this.

 Well, that’s what I’m here to do for you.
 This is how the world lottery would look: